barionleg/ANTs_wiki/antsRegistration-reproducibility-issues.md

 Floating point precision may cause differences in the registration solution on the same images in several contexts including

 * Multi-threading.
 The exact sequence of floating point operations depends on the number of threads, as the results of computations performed in parallel are combined.
+This affects global metrics (like mutual information) but not local metrics (like cross-correlation).

 * User choice of single or double precision for floating point operations.